I would like to call the period in which I write a “happy medium”

 There were broken handles, bent hinges, and holes,

-but bungee cords secure insides at night–
+but bungee cords secured insides at night–

-unless sneaking hands won’t cease.
+unless sneaking hands wouldn’t cease.

 Twenty years later, I still fear the dark,